Chloe070196/lesson-booking-api/docs/user-stories.md

   - ... create, update, and remove a booking for a lesson
   - ... view a list of my booking
   - ... save classes and lessons I am interested in in a wishlist
+  - ... download a .pdf of my booking

 - as a student, so that I can decide whether I want to attend a lesson, I need to ...